volume-em/empanada/docs/empanada-napari.rst

 =============================

 These modules are used for manual cleanup of the predicted segmentation, especially for fixing oversplit and overmerged instances.
-Importantly, they were inspired by this `nifty plugin <https://github.com/haesleinhuepf/napari-manual-split-and-merge-labels>`_.
+They were inspired by this `nifty plugin <https://github.com/haesleinhuepf/napari-manual-split-and-merge-labels>`_.
 Unlike that plugin, these functions work for both 2D and 3D images. **Currently, label layers must be of numpy type.
 If the segmentations were stored in